eclab/grains/info/ModularMIDIConventionsForDevelopers.md

 MIDI has four "Channel Modes" set by CCs 124 through 127, and which consist of the combinations of OMNI ON vs. OFF and MONO vs. POLY.

 - MIDI Modes 1 and 2 both imply that the distributor is listening in OMNI mode, and this acts against the basic purpose of Modular MIDI.
-We recommend ignoring MIDI Modes 1 and 2, or routing everything to channel 1 when Modes 1 and 2 are requested.
+We recommend ignoring MIDI Modes 1 and 2, or routing everything to channel 1 when Modes 1 or 2 are requested.

 - In MIDI Mode 3 (OMNI OFF, POLY ON) each channel receives its own independent MIDI voice messages, and can potentially play polyphonically.
-We recommend that this be the default mode.
 For a Distributor, this implies that incoming MIDI voice messages are simply routed out the MIDI THRU socket for the appropriate channel.
+Though MIDI Mode 4 is more appropriate for the Modular MIDI Conventions, we recommend MIDI Mode 3 be the default mode as it will be by far the most common mode used by external controllers and devices.

-  It'd be very common scenario for polyphonic notes to arrive on a single channel.
+  It'd be very common scenario for polyphonic notes to arrive on a single channel in MIDI Mode 4.
 One option would be for the MIDI Distributor to break those notes up and send them to different outputs for separate downstream voice chains.

 - MIDI Mode 4 can also be supported as described below.